nhsconnect/gpconnect/pages/appointments/appointments.md

 ## Purpose ##

-To meet strategic objectives to improve access to GP care, the Appointment Management (AM) APIs enable consumer system administrative and clinical end users to book and manage GP practice appointments held in any of the four GP principal practice systems.
+To meet strategic objectives to improve access to GP care, the Appointment Management API enables consumer system administrative and clinical end users to book and manage GP practice appointments held in any of the four GP principal practice systems.
 The implementation of the APIs within patient apps (to support patient direct access) is out of scope for initial deployment.
 Some API specification items may be uplifted in the future to reflect the requirements identified by related Appointment Management initiatives within the GP IT and Interoperability domains.

 ## Example scenarios ##